nielsboecker/HoloRepository-Core/HoloRepositoryUI/README.md

 This app uses TypeScript to provide type safety, static analysis, code completion etc. To facilitate development and enhance confidence in the end-to-end system, both client and server are using the same type definitions.

+## Architecture
+The UI implements a traditional client-server architecture.
+The server is responsible for interacting with other systems (FHIR server, HoloPipelines, HoloStorage Accessor).
+It performs data validation and mapping, and sends the required data to the client.

+The server's architecture follows common Express patterns: Every route has a dedicated router, controller and service.
+Furthermore, there is a client and a service module for each external system.

+The client is a modular React application that is primarily split into the actual app (where users are after they authenticated) and a public area, that is accessible without login.
+The different routes correspond to different modules and submodules.

 ## Development